 The next three years consisted of innumerable trips to a team of cardiologists, daily regimens of six, twice daily medications, and several emergency room visits and hospital stays when my heart would get out of rhythm.
 In November of 2015, after another emergency cardioversion visit (I had five cardioversion therapies in total) my electrophysiologist told me that he would continue to do this as needed, but there would probably be a time when it would no longer be effective, and the arrhythmia would no longer respond to the electrical shock.
 He recommended a procedure called ABLATION, where he would use both cryotherapy and rF radiation to burn the aberrant Purkinje Fibres that were responsible for my lingering issues (at that point, the cardiomyopathy had resolved and was still being followed).
 I didn’t want to end up in the hospital every six months, so I did it.

 I stepped up my fitness and diet game.
 I followed my doctor’s order to the letter.
 Every six month follow up resulted in my medication dosages being reduced.
 I walked everywhere I could.
 I walked in the mall and around my office on my lunch breaks.
-I did everything possible to walk as far as possible (much to my wife’s chagrin) as she doesn’t like to park in the far outreaches of the supermarket parking lot, and I would train at various HIIT gyms around our home.
+I did everything possible to walk as far as possible and I would train at various HIIT gyms around our home.
 Each follow up appointment showed continued improvement…up until today.
 Today, was my six month follow up and my cardiologist agreed that I was in fine shape, and that although he was scared to try Brazilian Jiu-Jitsu, he supported my participation in it, and that he was excited to see what I could do WITHOUT the effects of my last remaining drug (a beta blocker).

 If you’ve never taken a beta blocker before, imagine this…when you workout, you can’t get your heart rate over about 130.
 When you do, you feel your heart beat very deeply, and after a few deep breaths, it slows back down.
 At a movie like, “THE CONJURING 2,” when there is a jump-scare, you don’t jump nor do you get scared!
 You feel nothing…like your sympathetic nervous system (the portion of our autonomic nervous system responsible for our, “FIGHT OR FLIGHT,” capability, along with numerous other functions that run silently, “in the background,” of our amazing physiology) has been disengaged from your body.
 While this is helpful for public speaking, golfing and competitive shooting, it isn’t great for everyday life.
 It doesn’t help with rugby, or Jiu-Jitsu.
 You don’t enjoy the benefits of, “explosive athletic power,” because your capability to utilize adrenaline as it was intended is shut off.
 You do not recover from injuries normally (it is delayed) and you do not lose certain areas of fat, as those areas are responsive only to adrenaline-mediated pathways for utilization and breakdown.
 So you enjoy a life that is deprived of many great things, and you must make adaptions to get a semblance of normalcy.